centreon/centreon-documentation/en/installation/installation-of-a-remote-server/using-packages.md

 systemctl restart mariadb
 ```

-> **centreon-database** package installs a database server with default optimized configuration for Centreon.
+> **centreon-database** package installs a database server with an optimized configuration for Centreon.

 Then create a distant **root** account: